coder/docs/about.md

 ## Our mission

-Developers should spend their time writing code, not on getting their development workspace ready.
-Coder's goal is to empower organizations to harness the cloud's power to provide consistent, secure, and performant workspaces for their development teams.
+Developers should spend their time writing code, not getting their development workspace ready.
+Coder aims to empower organizations to harness the cloud's power to provide consistent, secure, and performant workspaces for their development teams.

 Our software has been pulled over 19 million times from Docker, received over 45,000 stars on GitHub, and is used by some of the world's largest enterprises.